Stress Management

 Understanding Your Stress Response

-Our bodies are hardwired with a stress response that’s designed to help us fight or flight when we’re in peril.
-But when everyday stressors trigger this reaction repeatedly, it can lead to health problems like frequent headaches, gastrointestinal issues, high blood pressure, and even heart disease.
+Our bodies are hardwired with a stress response designed to help us fight or flee in peril.
+But repeated activation from everyday stressors can cause headaches, digestive issues, high blood pressure, and heart disease.
+Practicing effective stress management techniques helps protect your health and maintain balance.

 Stress relief exercises such as deep breathing, stretching, or yoga for stress relief for adults can help break the cycle.
 Small breaks throughout the day using stress reduction activities can calm the nervous system and restore balance.